top of page

 More Than a World Cup Moment

-1,400 young people from underserved communities to step onto soccer’s biggest stage at the FIFA World Cup 26 through Quaker Oats and Common Goal
+1738 young people from underserved communities to step onto soccer’s biggest stage at FIFA World Cup 26 through Quaker Oats and Common Goal

-For more than 1,400 young people from underserved communities across the United States, the FIFA World Cup 26 will not just be something they watch on television.
+1738 young people from underserved communities across the United States and Canada, the FIFA World Cup 26 will not just be something they watch on television.
 Through Quaker and Common Goal, they will step onto the pitch as part of the FIFA World Cup 26 Player Escort Program — a once-in-a-lifetime experience on the biggest stage in soccer.

-Across 66 matches hosted in the United States, young people from 32 soccer for good community organizations will walk players onto the field before kick-off, representing the communities, vision, and potential that exist far beyond the spotlight of the game.
+Across 79 matches hosted in the United States and Canada, young people from 32 soccer for good community organizations in the U.S and Canada SCORES in Canada will walk players onto the field before kick-off, representing the communities, vision, and potential that exist far beyond the spotlight of the game.

 "FIFA World Cup is one of the most universal moments in global sport, bringing people together in a way few things can, and that's the same powerful connection we see around the breakfast table every day," said Tina Mahal, Senior Vice President of Marketing at Quaker Foods.
 "At a moment when millions of fans are inspired and energized, we wanted to be part of a bigger conversation—providing resources around daily nutrition for families and communities and inspiring the next generation with moments both on and off the field."